rajatgupta99/SanePie/README.md

 - You will need a LAMP stack to run the website on local environment.

-- Windows users can install XMAPP for running in the local enironment.
+- Windows users can install XAMPP for running in the local enironment.

 - XAMPP: